 Dr John Buckell

-John recently joined from the Yale School of Public Health where he worked on tobacco behaviours.
+John joined from the Yale School of Public Health where he worked on tobacco behaviours.
 He received his master’s/doctoral training from the University of Leeds and his undergraduate degree from Aston University.

 COVID-19 vaccination, risk-compensatory behaviours, and contacts in the UK

 Can decision field theory enhance our understanding of health‐based choices?
 Evidence from risky health behaviors

 Meester DAJ. et al, (2023), Health Economics

 Derivation of a UK preference-based value set for the short Warwick-Edinburgh mental wellbeing scale (SWEMWBS) to allow estimation of mental well-being adjusted life years (MWALYs)